KIRBY SWIM HAS JOINED CARLILE SWIM - LEARN MORE

 Battling against providers across a range of international industries, Carlile Swimming and Xapify took out the award for Use of Technology in Learning, at the LearnXSummitt.

-It’s another example of the industry leading support you will receive if you choose to join Carlile Swimming.
+It’s another example of the industry leading support you will receive if you choose to join Carlile Swim.